knightsUCF/City-Builder-Architects-Production/marketing/trailers/trailer style.md

 If Steam allows this, might be better to only offer cosmetic items in the desktop version, and cosmetic items and ads in the mobile version.

+Ads might only be available through the Universal Windows Platform.